Introduction

 are to be stored; however, consider using some commercially bottled,

-following the sanitization done just prior to starting a
+rinse following a sanitization done just prior to starting a

 fermentation.